RedBirdOBX/City-Info-API-Demo/README.md

 <a href="" id="content" name="content"></a>
 ## Support Media Types

-This demo API can return either JSON data or Xml Data (content negotiation) depending on the Accept parameter you provide in your request header.
+This demo API can return either JSON data or Xml Data (via content negotiation) depending on the Accept parameter you provide in your request header.
 JSON is the default if nothing is provided or an invalid type is provided in the request.

 **JSON**
 ![](https://github.com/RedBirdOBX/City-Info-API-Demo/blob/master/Images/json-content-type.PNG)